cmaranda1/shins/source/index.html.md

 <!-- Generator: Widdershins v4.0.1 -->

-<h1 id="swagger-petstore">Swagger Petstore v1.0.0</h1>
+<h1 id="swagger-petstore">Ignitio API v1.0.0</h1>

-> Scroll down for code samples, example requests and responses.
-Select a language for code samples from the tabs above or the mobile navigation menu.
+> We'll be changing all of this.

-:dog: :cat: :rabbit: This is a sample server Petstore server.
+:dog: :cat: :rabbit: This is a sample server Ignitio server.
 You can find out more about Swagger at [http://swagger.io](http://swagger.io) or on [irc.freenode.net, #swagger](http://swagger.io/irc/).
 For this sample, you can use the api key `special-key` to test the authorization filters.

 Base URLs: